 Hello.
 Glad to see y’all.
 That pretty song the Yellow Rose of Texas — you’ve probably seen the standard histories online.
 Unfortunately, they totally botched it.
 First we hear the original lyrics weren’t the lyrics we all know and love.
 We’re told the earliest version was not about a “yellow rose”, meaning, OF COURSE, a blonde Texan gal, but about a “yellow-skinned mulatto”!
 Doesn’t sound quite right, does it?
 “She’s the sweetest woman of color, that I have ever seen”????????
 Even the meter doesn’t work.
 It sounds like it was written by a sociology professor doing a goofy on Duck Dynasty.
 We’re told these words about the “mulatto” were composed by an unknown “J.K.” and the earliest known published version dates from the 1860s.
 We’re then shown a photocopy of that set of lyrics, with the “woman of color” etc. etc. To cap it all we’re told the state capital in Austin Texas holds a hand-written set of lyrics showing the same words or similar, which appears to date back to some time around then.
 Well that proves it obviously!
 There has even developed a theory that the “mulatto” it supposedly sung about was the slave-girl of Santa Anna at the Battle of San Jacinto, whose dalliance with the Mexican general at that time caused him to lose the battle to the Texans!
 Fantasy on top of fantasy!

 All that ignores the following facts: The Athenaeum journal from that same era (see the image below) contains a review of the “Yellow Rose of Texas” — the version ascribed to “J.K.” — which says it was offered to them for review as a “comic” composition.
 But, the reviewer remarked, it was difficult to see where the “comicality” lay.
 Well precisely, m’lud!
 That is because the “mulatto” version is a SKIT, and one not in good taste.
 In the 1860s it was Civil War period, and someone clearly altered the words of the well-known Southern song The Yellow Rose of Texas to mock the “racism” in the South, since Texas was allied with the South at that time.
+(There was, of course, some very rabid racism in the South, but that was deliberately stirred up by Jesuits and the Vatican especially in French Louisiana to split the United States and defeat the mainly Bible-believing, anti-slavery North.)
 Hence the use of the mysterious initials “J.K.”, to deflect criticism of the skit.
 So, instead of the blonde “Rose” and “little rosebud”, we got the “yellow-skinned mulatto” and the “sweetest woman of color”.

 Since the version touted today as the supposed “original version” is the “comic” (not) J.K. version of the 1860s, and there are only two principal versions known — the standard “little rosebud” version and the J.K. “woman of color” version — the question should be: is there any other author attested, and did that author produce the song earlier than the earliest attested J.K. version?
 If such a thing is evidenced, then the standard “little rosebud” version would prove to be the original, and the author was that aforesaid person.